Skip to main content

 Anchoring topics to code

-Topics are connected to code through anchors.
-When anchored code changes, the topic goes stale.
+Topics are connected to code through glob patterns and file paths.
+This is language-agnostic: Driftless matches paths, not ASTs.
+When anchored code changes, the topic drifts.

 # Anchor by glob pattern